Ensemble Machine Learning Model Trained on a New Synthesized Dataset Generalizes Well for Stress Prediction Using Wearable Devices: Methods

 Mean Squared Error (MSE) was selected as the loss function, a frequently used measure of the differences between values predicted by a model and the expected values:

 where N is the number of observations, $\hat{y}$ is the predicted value and \emph{y} is the expected value.
-Typically, binary and multi-class problems would utilize cross-entropy as a loss function instead:
+Typically, binary and multi-class problems including XGBoost would utilize log-loss as a loss function instead:

-where log is the natural log, \emph{y} is the binary indicator (0 or 1), and \emph{p} is the predicted probability observation.
-However, we found MSE to outperform cross-entropy by a factor of 10\% for predictive accuracy.
+where N is the number of observations, log is the natural log, \emph{y} is the binary indicator (0 or 1), and $\hat{y}$ is the predicted observation.
+However, we found MSE to outperform log-loss by a factor of 10\% for predictive accuracy, and therefor utilized MSE for the neural network model, while retaining the default log-loss for XGBoost.
 The precision, recall and F-score metrics were also calculated given the classification nature of the labeling of the SWELL, WESAD, NEURO and UBFC-Phys datasets.\\

 The Rectified Linear Unit (ReLU) \cite{RELU} activation function was applied after both the input and hidden layers.
 Training was performed on a dual-GPU system using the Keras and Tensorflow libraries for a maximum of 200 epochs using a batch size of 512.
 Early stopping was employed to prevent over-fitting if the validation loss stops improving for a duration of 5 or more epochs.\\